Finding the Right Career

 For many of us, career dreams are just that: dreams.
-The practical realities of paying the bills, putting food on the table and the kids through school mean that you have to spend 40 hours every week doing a job that you don’t enjoy.
-Or maybe you have to juggle multiple jobs, as well as school or family commitments, just to get by in today’s economy.
+The practical realities of paying the bills and putting food on the table and the kids through school mean that you have to spend 40 hours every week doing a job that you don't enjoy.
+Or maybe you have to juggle multiple jobs, as well as school or family commitments, just to get by in today's economy.
 The idea of making a career change may seem about as realistic as choosing to become a professional athlete or an astronaut.

 Still, getting up every morning dreading the thought of going to work, then staring at the clock all day willing it to be time to leave can take a real toll on your health.
 It can leave you feeling agitated, irritable, disillusioned, helpless, and completely worn out—even when you're not at work.
 In fact, having a monotonous or unfulfilling job can leave you just as vulnerable to stress and burnout as having one that keeps you rushed off your feet, and it can be just as harmful to your overall mental health as being unemployed.

 Try to find some value in your role.
 Even in some mundane jobs, you can often focus on how your position helps others, for example, or provides a much needed product or service.
 Focus on aspects of the job that you do enjoy—even if it's just chatting with your coworkers at lunch.
 Changing your attitude towards your job can help you regain a sense of purpose and control.